luyadev/luya/docs/releases/note_admin-2.0.0.md

 + We have upgraded to the latest version of the Bootstrap 4 framework.
 + We have integrated unglue.io as a compiling system for JavaScript and CSS (if you have not checked out unglue, you should definitely do so).
 The compiler is based on PHP, so you can install the binary via composer and start compiling right away **without any use of Node.js**!
-+ Deprecated some classes and methods.
 + Improved API speed for API users and also allowed more flexibility when creating custom API actions.
 + New sorting definition option for CRUD views (for example relation attribute sorting setup).
++ Provide new reloadButton option to set custom reload events (for example call clear cache url in frontend).
 + Fixed a lot of smaller bugs.
-+ Made small UI improvements (like reset icon for search etc.)
++ Made small UI improvements (like reset icon for search etc.).

+Please check the full [Changelog](https://github.com/luyadev/luya-module-admin/blob/master/CHANGELOG.md) and the [Upgrading](https://github.com/luyadev/luya-module-admin/blob/master/UPGRADE.md) where you will find a list of all breaking changes.

+XYZ May 2019, LUYA developer team